chemcognition-lab/dreamix/README.md

 ## Code and Reproducibility
 Our code, model, and scripts are available at [GitHub](https://github.com/chemcognition-lab/dreamix).
 This repository expands on all aspects of the model, training, hyperparameters, and dataset curation.
 Additionally, we provide thorough analysis and corrections to some input data, presented in the competition forum.

-### Explainer Colab Notebooks
-1. **Exploratory Data Analysis**: Basic visualization and statistics of the different datasets.
-2. **Model**: Step-by-step tutorial on POM, CheMix, inputs, outputs, inference, and results.

 ## Results
 We report results across three metrics: Pearson r, root-mean-squared error (RMSE), and the Kendall ranking tau.
 Scores are on the DREAM leaderboard set reconstructed from the mixture datasets.
 Detailed results, including performance metrics and confidence intervals, are provided.